-Groups are advised to visit the site at least one to two weeks prior to the field work and to plan all practicalities associated with the creek survey and the 12-hours long field study.
+Groups are advised to visit the site at least on weeks prior to the field work and to plan all practicalities associated with the creek survey and the 12-hours long field measurement study.

 It cannot be stressed enough that field works require a very thorough preparation.